 5.5 Diaphragm Shear Strength and Stiffness: Diaphragm shear strength and diaphragm shear stiffness shall be determined by analytical calculations or by testing as referenced in Section 6.3 of this criteria.

-For the 2018 IBC, steel deck with and without concrete fill, calculations for diaphragm shear and diaphragm shear stiffness shall be conducted in accordance with the AISI S310.
+For the 2018 IBC, steel deck with and without concrete fill, calculations for diaphragm shear and diaphragm shear stiffness shall be conducted in accordance with the AISI S310-16, except Sections B1.1, D1, and D2 are replaced with revisions in Annex A of this criteria.

-For the 2015 and 2012 IBC, steel deck with and without concrete fill, calculations for diaphragm shear and diaphragm shear stiffness shall be conducted in accordance with DDM03, including supplemental information in Appendix VI through IX and errata, based on IAPMO UES EC 007-2015 or previous editions.
+For the 2015 and 2012 IBC, steel deck with and without concrete fill, calculations for diaphragm shear and diaphragm shear stiffness shall be conducted in accordance with AISI S310-13; or DDM03, including supplemental information in Appendix VI through IX and errata, based on IAPMO UES EC 007-2015 or previous editions.

 For the conversion of allowable diaphragm shear to nominal diaphragm shear in TM 5-809-10, Equation 5-8 shall be multiplied by a safety factor of 3.0 and Equation 5-9 shall be multiplied by a safety factor of 2.0.